deanwampler/spark-scala-tutorial/tutorial/README.md

 To learn more, see the following resources:

 * [Typesafe's Big Data Products and Services](http://typesafe.com/reactive-big-data).
-Typesafe now offers more detailed Spark training and consulting services, plus commercial support Spark on Mesos.
-Additional products and services are forthcoming.
+Typesafe now offers commercial support for Spark on Mesos, as well as developer support, including Spark training and consulting, for all environments.
+* [Fast Data: Big Data Evolved](http://typesafe.com/fast-data).
+A whitepaper I wrote for Typesafe about the emerging, stream-oriented architecture for Big Data.
 * The Apache Spark [website](http://spark.apache.org/).
 * The Apache Spark [Quick Start](http://spark.apache.org/docs/latest/quick-start.html).
-See also the examples in the [Spark distribution](https://github.com/apache/spark) and be sure to study the [Scaladoc](http://spark.apache.org/docs/latest/api.html) pages for key types such as [RDD](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD) and [SchemaRDD](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.SchemaRDD).
+See also the examples in the [Spark distribution](https://github.com/apache/spark) and be sure to study the [Scaladoc](http://spark.apache.org/docs/latest/api.html) pages for key types such as [RDD](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD) and [DataFrame](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.DataFrame).
 * The [SparkSQL Programmer's Guide](http://spark.apache.org/docs/latest/sql-programming-guide.html)
 * [Talks from Spark Summit conferences](http://spark-summit.org).
 * [Learning Spark](http://shop.oreilly.com/product/0636920028512.do), an excellent introduction from O'Reilly.